rasmuspausgaard/tumorboardDNA/README.md

 Requires a samplesheet containing 5 columns in specific order (tab separated), without headerline:
 1) caseID, 2) NPN normal WES, 3) NPN tumor WES, 4) NPN tumor RNA, 5) PCGR tumor value

+The PCGR tumorcodes can be found at the end of this readme.

 Example samplesheet:

     johnDoe 112217976652	111184925465	111184925473    23